tommyShcherby/onPremSQLab/README.md

 Kdump is deactivated, as I do not currently possess sufficient expertise to properly analyze the vmcore that would be written and specialist assistance is not available for this project.

-The –noipv6 option sets the ipv6.method to “ignore” instead of “disabled”.
+The –noipv6 option sets the ipv6.method to *ignore* instead of *disabled*.
 That seems to be the way Kickstart is implemented and there is no way to specify the ipv6.method parameter directly using the native Kickstart syntax.

 As a result, the second network interface does receive an IPv6 address upon activation, the traffic is simply ignored.